clblamires/ninesjournal/_posts/2020-02-10-glikzong-and-colapius.md

 "Perhaps.
 It depends on the magic he is asked to perform.
 He's a very chaotic individual.
 I really cannot say what sacrifice he will demand of you.
 Should you meet him, prepare yourself.
 You may be disappointed in what he asks."

 They each drew a card.
 Ophinia won again.
-"What is your connection to Hylia?"
+She asked, "What is your connection to Hylia?"

 Paraba laughed.
 "That's a good question!
 Hylia is my friend.
 At least, I think so.
 I haven't spoken to her in so long, but that may be Majora's fault.
 I was one of Hylia's warriors back when the world began and Skyloft soared above the clouds.
 We fought against Demise and his demons.
 We were victorious, to a degree.
-Hylia offered herself to resurrect eternally as the Princess of Light.
+Hylia offered herself to resurrect eternally as the Princess of Light as a means of sealing away Demise's descendants.
 I was one of her champions and she asked me to become a god like her and help protect the lands should Demise return before the Princess is reborn.
 My mission was to be the patron of heroes in Calatia.
 Yes, Hylia gave me my divinity and was my mentor for ages upon ages.
 I am sorry I ended up failing in my mission.
 Perhaps that's why she chose you.
 You're someone I can guide and assist."

 They each drew a final card.
 This time, Paraba won.